Cos'è la realizzazione di stampi in silicone e i suoi elementi essenziali?

 1. How many times can a silicone mold be reused, and what affects its lifespan?

 A well-made silicone mold can be reused 20–50 times.
-Lifespan depends on silicone type (industrial-grade lasts longer than craft-grade), usage habits (avoid sharp tools), and storage (Freddo, dark, dust-free environment).
+Lifespan depends on silicone type (industrial-grade lasts longer than craft-grade), usage habits (avoid sharp tools), and storage (cool, dark, dust-free environment).
 Applying talcum powder after cleaning also extends life.

-1. Can I make a silicone mold for high-temperature materials (PER ESEMPIO., molten wax, low-melting metals)?
+1. Can I make a silicone mold for high-temperature materials (per esempio., molten wax, low-melting metals)?

 1. What should I do if the silicone mold has uneven thickness after pouring?